thebitmonk/send_post_api/docs/AccountinvitationApi.md

 var invitationId = 789; // Number | The InvitationId you want to delete

+var body = new SendPostApi.ModelsEMember(); // ModelsEMember | The triggering action member

 var callback = function(error, data, response) {
   if (error) {